jfalcou/eve/doc/html/_sources/manual/functions/bitwise/bitwise_cast.rst.txt

       template < typename T, typename U             > bitwise_cast( U const& v) noexcept;
    }

-Function performing reinterpretation of a pattern of bit to a possibly different type of same bit size.
+Function reinterpreting the bit pattern of a value to a possibly different type of same size.

 ********
 Synopsis